kxk302/irods/README.md

 > cd /Library/PostgreSQL/12/bin (or, cd to Postgres installation directory on your machine)\
 > ./psql -h 127.0.0.1 -p 5432 -U irods -d ICAT -W (enter the DB password specified in the input file)

+To start both server and client containers:
+> docker-compose build
+> docker-compose up

+To stop both server and client containers:
+> docker-compose down

 References:

 > https://irods.org \